-The theme explored during the day was that of vocation and progress through life.
-The girls mapped the different components of their lives and considered which parts, or which relationships, are particularly enriching at the moment.
-This encouraged them to think about which aspects of their lives they may want to develop.
+The day explored the theme of vocation and progress through life.
+The day began with a mad and active warm up game, before, following a video reflection, we mapped different components of our lives and considered which parts of our lives, or which relationships, are particularly enriching at present.
+We thought about which aspects of our lives we want to develop.

-In groups the girls then tried to match the 'before and after' stories of well-known people and discussed the ways in which life is sometimes predictable, but, for some people, far from predictable.
-It was noted that, for some individuals, a chance comment from a friend or a chance encounter had led them towards what became their fulfilment.
-This led the girls to realise that everyone has a part to play in each other's ability to find their vocation.
-A clip about the life story of the ballerina Michaela de Prince, who began life as a refugee orphan and is now a leading dancer with the Netherlands Dance Theatre, taught the group that people can pursue their deepest desires despite enormous difficulties, provided they receive a helping hand and encouragement from others.
+In groups students tried to match the 'before and after' stories of well known people and discussed the ways in which life is sometimes predictable but also, for some people, far from predictable.
+We noted that, for some individuals, a chance comment from a friend or a chance encounter had led them towards what became their life's fulfillment.
+This led us to realise that we all have a part to play in each other's ability to find their vocation.

 The second part of the day moved to consider how important it is to listen to the views of other people as we make up our minds about important issues.
 To this end, time was spent in small groups listening to other people's views on a variety of issues.
 The staff then acted as a 'Question Time' panel to answer questions and enter into discussion on a whole range of questions.
 These ranged from questions about personal faith to embarrassing moments in the classroom.

 Time was spent looking at extracts of a film about the life of Sir Nicholas Winton and the impact he had in organising the Kindertransport, and the influence his actions continue to have worldwide through the Nicholas Winton Foundation - the good ripples of our lives can continue to spread out like those from a pebble in a pond.